-- 6. Turn the water pump switch on. - 7.
-Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close. - Do not forget exterior shower/wash station knobs (if equipped.) - 8.
+- 6. Turn the Water Pump switch ON. - 7.
+Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.

+Do not forget exterior shower/wash station - Do not forget exterior shower/wash station knobs (if equipped). - 8.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.